India's 'beedi' cigarette workers demand better conditions | DW | 05.05.2021

 "I started rolling beedis to make ends meet for my family.
 I continue to do so, as I can't afford to buy even one meal otherwise," she told DW.

-Debnath is also disappointed that she didn't qualify for welfare under a state government scheme for beedi workers.
+Debnath is also disappointed that she didn't qualify for welfare under a state government program for beedi workers.

-Under the welfare scheme, a beedi worker is entitled to a state subsidy of 20,000 Indian rupees.
+Under the welfare plan, a beedi worker is entitled to a state subsidy of 20,000 Indian rupees.
 However, most women aren't even aware of such benefits.

 Rimpa Bibi, 28, couldn't complete her education after falling victim to child marriage.
 She had her first child at the age of 14 and her second at 16.

-Bibi returned to her village to roll beedis when the tire factory she worked for in Ludhiana, Punjab, suddenly closed down due to the nationwide lockdown.
+Bibi returned to her village to roll beedis when the tire factory she worked for in Ludhiana, Punjab, suddenly closed down during to the nationwide lockdown.

-"Right now, my focus is on earning enough money for them [her children] to be educated so that they don't join the informal sector like me," she said.
+"Right now, my focus is on earning enough money for them to be educated so that they don't join the informal sector like me," she said, referring to her children.

 Arjina, another woman in Rimpa's village, grew up watching her mother rolling beedis.
 Growing up next to the trade has heavily impacted her health, even before turning 30.